What happens after you have been admitted?

 1. Acceptance offer

 Acceptance offers are published on the Applicant Portal (official name: study agreement, see attached template).
 Once you receive an offer, please make sure to read it carefully, as it stipulates terms and conditions, including program length, required fees, and required documents you need to submit (see point 6).

 You then have the option to either accept or decline the offer ('Respond to offer').

-Click on “Respond to offer”, select the appropriate response option and, in case you accept the offer, pay the registration fee AND print out the document, sign it and upload it onto the Document section of the Applicant Portal.
+Click on “Respond to offer”, select the appropriate response option and, in case you accept the offer, pay the initial tuition fee installment AND sign the study agreement electronically after you have received an email with a DocuSign link.